Introduction

 - Remove non-metal components, such as plastic knobs and wheels.

-- Use basic tools like screwdrivers and wrenches to take apart the main body and other parts.
+- Use basic tools like screwdrivers and wrenches to take apart the main body and other elements.

 - Separate Materials

-- Sort metal components from non-metal parts, including grates and burners.
+- Sort metal parts from non-metal items, such as grates and burners.

 - Clean the Parts

-- Ensure all food residue and grease are eliminated from the metal components.
+- Ensure all food residues and grease are removed from the metal components.

-- A wire brush and soapy water work well for thorough cleaning.
+- A wire brush and soapy water work well for a thorough cleaning.

 Advanced Techniques for Grill Disposal

-If you’re looking for more than basic recycling, consider these advanced techniques:
+If you’re interested in more than recycling, consider these creative options:

 - Repurpose Parts

-- Old grill grates can be transformed into unique shelving units or plant supports.
+- Transform old grill grates into unique shelving units or plant supports.

-- The grill body can be creatively repurposed into a distinctive planter or storage solution.
+- Convert the grill body into a distinctive planter or storage solution.

 - Creative Upcycling

-- Convert the grill’s frame into a mobile cart for outdoor tools or a portable workbench.
+- Modify the grill’s frame into a mobile cart for outdoor tools or a portable workbench.

-- Use the wheels and handles to create a DIY rolling cart for various household tasks.
+- Utilize the wheels and handles to create a DIY rolling cart for various household tasks.

 Common Problems and Solutions